Disciplinary meeting

-If you want legal representation for your mediation or disciplinary meeting Our Employment Advocates are Qualified and Experienced Experts in NZ Employment Law
+If you want representation for your disciplinary meeting Our Employment Advocates are Qualified and Experienced Experts in NZ Employment Law

 A disciplinary meeting is a formal investigation into employee conduct.
 These meetings should not be taken lightly and may result in dismissal.

-Our advocate will help you prepare beforehand and have a defense to the accusations as well as ensuring the disciplinary meeting proceeds fairly and with proper consideration of your rights.
-Our advocate will also advise you on the possibilities of an exit package or grievance that may arise from the disciplinary meeting.
-They will also be able to advise on solutions to problems that gave rise to the disciplinary meeting including staff relocation and rearrangement of duties.
+Your employment advocate will help you prepare beforehand and have a defense to the accusations as well as ensuring the disciplinary meeting proceeds fairly and with proper consideration of your rights.
+Your employment advocate will also advise you on the possibilities of an exit package or your rights to raise a personal grievance after the disciplinary meeting.
+They will also be able to advise on solutions to problems that gave rise to the disciplinary meeting.

-You should be told in advance if the meeting is going to be disciplinary.
-You should be told what the meeting is about and how serious the outcome could be, so you can prepare and get support.
-If you are called to a disciplinary meeting you have the right to refuse to go ahead with the meeting until you have a support person.
-If your support person hasn’t had time to prepare, then the meeting must be rescheduled.
+You should be told in advance, in writing, if any meeting is going to be a disciplinary meeting.
+The letter should state what the meeting is about and how serious the outcome could be, so you can prepare and get support.
+You have the right to refuse to go ahead with the meeting until you have a support person.
+If your support person needs time to prepare, the meeting must be rescheduled.

 A disciplinary meeting can be a chance to turn things around in your favour,